pydemull/activAnalyzer/README.md

 -   [On your machine via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is downloadable from the SourceForge website (stable version, for Windows machines only).
-The standalone app has been developped using the framework *DesktopDeployR* made available by [W. Lee Pang](https://github.com/wleepang).
+The standalone app has been developed using the framework *DesktopDeployR* made available by [W. Lee Pang](https://github.com/wleepang).
 Explanations related to this framework can be retrieved from [a dedicated GitHub